WHAT SHOULD I DO IF I AM HURT ON THE JOB?

 If the employer or its insurance company refuses to pay your claim, it is recommended that you contact our law firm that specializes in workers’ compensation who may be able to represent you in a workers’ compensation case.

-If no benefits of any kind have ever been paid for the disability, workers can only recover wage loss disability benefits two years back from the date an application for hearing is filed with the Bureau.
-If wage loss disability benefits were paid originally but were cut off, workers can only recover wage loss disability benefits one year back from the date an application for hearing is filed with the Bureau.
+If no benefits of any kind have ever been paid for the disability, workers can only recover wage loss disability benefits two years back from the date an application for hearing is filed with the Agency.
+If wage loss disability benefits were paid originally but were cut off, workers can only recover wage loss disability benefits one year back from the date an application for hearing is filed with the Agency.